Sunshine, Victoria: Sport and leisure

 The heritage-listed H.V.
 McKay Memorial Gardens on Anderson Road, established in 1909 by H.V.
-McKay as Sunshine Gardens, is one of two remaining industrial gardens in Australia.
+McKay as Sunshine Gardens, is one of two remaining "industrial gardens" in Australia.

 The Kororoit Creek runs through Sunshine, along which runs the Kororoit Creek Trail for walking and cycling.

 The Sunshine Football Club, the Sunshine Kangaroos, are the local Australian Rules football team.
 They compete in the Western Region Football League.

 The Sunshine Cricket Club, the Sunshine Crows, is based at Dempster Park in North Sunshine.

 The Sunshine Park Tennis Club is based at Parsons Reserve Sunshine.

 Sunshine Cowboys play rugby league in NRL Victoria.

 The Sunshine George Cross Football Club, the Sunshine Georgies, are the local Victorian Premier League soccer team.
 Their home ground is Chaplin Reserve on Anderson Road.

 The Sunshine Baseball Club, the Sunshine Eagles, have their baseball field in Barclay Reserve on Talmage Street, Albion.

 Golfers play at the course of the Sunshine Golf Club on Mt Derrimut Road, Derrimut.
 It relocated from the Fitzgerald Road course in November 2007.

-There are two popular video and amusement arcades located in central Sunshine: Fun City Entertainment Centre and the Intencity Gaming Complex at Sunshine Marketplace.
-There is also the Sunshine Rollerskating Centre.

-The Sunshine Leisure Centre contains a swimming pool, gym and other facilities.
-There is also the SG 24/7 Gym and the Bodytek Boutique Health & Fitness Club.